Are you thinking about growing some microgreens this spring? You’ve come to the right place.

-Microgreens are perfect for busy gardeners who don’t want to spend a ton of time weeding, watering, and fertilizing their plants.
-Because they mature so quickly, you’ll get a quick return on your time and money.
+Microgreens are perfect for busy gardeners who don’t want to spend much time weeding, watering, and fertilizing their plants.
+Because they mature quickly, you’ll get a quick return on your time and money.

 Spinach is one of the best crops you can grow as a microgreen.
 In this article, we’ll tell you why – and how to grow – spinach microgreens with ease.

 Microgreens are often confused with sprouts, which are germinated seeds that are eaten in their entirety (root, shoot, seed, and all).
 When you eat microgreens, you only eat the shot itself.

 You’ll harvest microgreens just a few weeks after you sow your seeds when the plants are roughly two inches tall.
 You can eat everything from the stem to the leaves.
 Microgreens are prized for their nutrient content and ease of growing.

 You can grow various microgreen plants, including arugula, carrot, kale, and lettuce.

 Spinach is the perfect choice for a microgreen crop because it has a unique taste and plenty of nutrients.
 With microgreens, you’ll enjoy a more delicate taste than you will when eating fully-grown spinach.

 Plus, growing spinach microgreens is easy – you need about three weeks from seed to harvest, making for a quick and delicious crop.

 Spinach microgreens are loaded with nutrients.
 They contain large amounts of vitamins (A, C, K, E, and B) along with notable quantities of minerals like calcium, manganese, zinc, phosphorus, iron, and magnesium.